-Performance-Based RSUs Granted in 2019.
-In addition, as described above, in March 2019, the Compensation Committee approved performance-based RSU awards for our NEOs.
-The actual number of RSUs granted may vest up to 175% of the target amounts.
+Performance-Based RSUs Granted in 2021.
+In addition, as described above, in July 2021, the Compensation Committee approved performance-based RSU awards for our NEOs.
+The number of shares granted to each NEO was based upon the overall number of shares allocated to the 2021 PARS Program available for grant, the position held, performance during the prior year, and overall number of PARS Program participants in the Company.
+The actual number of RSUs granted under the 2021 PARS Program could vest up to 150% of the target amounts.
 If actual vesting were to exceed 100% of the granted amounts, it was anticipated that the Compensation Committee would consider granting additional RSUs to hit the achieved amounts.

-The following table includes the target and maximum number of shares underlying the performance-based RSUs granted to our NEOs in 2019, as well as the number of shares actually received by our NEOs under the performance-based RSU awards based on achievement of the 2019 goals specified below:
+The following table includes the target and maximum number of shares underlying the performance-based RSUs granted to our NEOs in 2021, as well as the number of shares actually received by our NEOs under the performance-based RSU awards based on achievement of the 2021 goals specified below:

-Named Executive Officer Date of Grant Number of Shares Underlying Performance- based Vesting RSUs (Initially granted at target) Number of Shares Underlying Performance- based Vesting RSUs (at Maximum) Number of Shares Underlying Performance- based Vesting RSUs (Paid) (2) Badrinarayanan Kothandaraman 3/27/2019 180,000 315,000 270,000 Eric Branderiz 3/27/2019 60,000 105,000 90,000 Jeff McNeil 3/27/2019 51,000 89,250 76,500
+Named Executive Officer Date of Grant Number of Shares Underlying Performance-Based RSUs (Initially granted at target) Number of Shares Underlying Performance-Based RSUs (at Maximum) Number of Shares Underlying Performance-Based RSUs (Earned) (1)

-David Ranhoff(1)
+Badrinarayanan Kothandaraman 7/1/2021 60,000 90,000 30,000

+Eric Branderiz 7/1/2021 33,000 49,500 22,000

+Jeffrey McNeil 7/1/2021 30,000 45,000 20,000

+David Ranhoff 7/1/2021 24,000 36,000 16,000

-(2) Represents number of underlying performance-based vesting RSUs actually received based on achievement of the goals as described below.
-Shares in addition to the number of shares initially granted at target were granted by the Compensation Committee on January 31, 2020.
+(1) Represents number of underlying performance-based RSUs actually received based on achievement of the goals as described below.